PCP CAR FINANCE

 Can I get Manufacturer Deals on Used Car PCP finance?

-If you’ve been looking around at cars, you’ve probably seen some advertisements with attractive PCP finance deals.
-These often include buzzwords like ‘0% interest rates, ‘deposit contributions’, or even ‘no deposit’.
-The best deals will come from the manufacturer, and rarely will you find similar deals on used cars.
+If you’ve been looking around at new cars, you’ve probably seen some offers with attractive PCP finance deals.
+These often include buzzwords like ‘0% interest rates or ‘deposit contributions.
+The best deals will come from the manufacturer, and you rarely find similar deals on used cars.

 How Long is a PCP Contract?

 If you’re applying for a PCP deal on a used car, you might find that you’re only offered a three-year maximum term on some vehicles.
-The car might be too old by the time you hand it back to be profitable for the finance company.
+The car might be too old when you hand it back to be profitable for the finance company.

 What Happens at the End of a PCP Deal?